cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## When using the on-function of jQuery, how many event handlers can be attached ?
-(Choose the correct answer).
+## 10. When using the on-function of jQuery, how many event handlers can be attached ?
+(Choose the correct answer). :no_entry:

-### multiple
+multiple

 one